mesosphere/dcos-docs-site/pages/services/edge-lb/1.2/api-reference/edgelb/index.md

 # Routes

-Access to the Edge-LB API is proxied through the Admin Router on the master nodes using the following route:
+Access to the Edge-LB API is proxied through the Admin Router on the master nodes using the following route by default:

 ```
 /service/edgelb/